StarPlayrX/bigmac/README.md

 7. Wait
 8. Press q and Enter to reboot.

 ## How to create an external USB Recovery disk
-### From Big Sur Recovery volumes only
+1. Note: This trick works from Big Sur BaseSystem.dmg's only
-1. `diskutil list 'Mac Volume Name'`
+2. `diskutil list 'Mac Volume Name'`
-2. copy `disk#s#` (let's say it is `disk2s3` for this exercise)
+3. copy `disk#s#` (let's say it is `disk2s3` for this exercise)
-3. `diskutil mount disk2s3`
+4. `diskutil mount disk2s3`
-4. `open /Volumes/Recovery`
+5. `open /Volumes/Recovery`
-5. Arrow down on the weird UUID tagged folder that looks like this '13540289-83B3-3105-8EC7-B05C342DB382' (this id is unique)
+6. Arrow down on the weird UUID tagged folder that looks like this '13540289-83B3-3105-8EC7-B05C342DB382' (this id is unique)
-6. `sudo asr -s /Drag/BaseSystem.dmg/Here -t /Volumes/externalUSB_name --er --nov`
+7. `sudo asr -s /Drag/BaseSystem.dmg/Here -t /Volumes/externalUSB_name --er --nov`
-7. disk must be around 3GB or higher.
+8. disk must be around 3GB or higher.

 ## How to turn off System Integrity Protection
 ### aka SIP from the Recovery disk (you can try a Big Sur USB installer disk as well)